learn-co-curriculum/dsc-ethics-blog-prompts/README.md

 __1. The Boston Housing dataset contains a number of features that can be considered sensitive in isolation but can be especially problematic when combined.
 Selecting a combination of features might produce an analysis that is plagued by either measurement bias or algorithmic bias.
 Describe how the combination of features might lead to a biased analysis.__

 __2. In the past, systems like the one used at St. George's Hospital Medical School in the early 1980s that docked applicants 3 points for being female and 15 points for being non-European applied bias to the algorithms they implemented.
-Research and summarize another case where blatant bias about a sample population was built into an algorithm and discuss how the disparate treatment caused a disparate impact on the affected sample population.__
+Research and summarize another case where blatant bias about a sample population was built into an algorithm and discuss how the disparate treatment caused a disparate impact on the affected sample population.
+Use the following questions and guidelines to help you:__
+* Be sure to:

+	* List the decision maker(s) in the case you selected
+	* Describe what went wrong
+	* In 2-3 sentences, explain the impact of the unethical decision(s)
+	* Share any next steps or recommendations you think would be beneficial

+* __In the example you choose, were unethical made from the beginning, or did behavior(s) change and become unethical after a certain point in time?
+Consider using a timeline or a list of dates to illustrate what happened.__

 __3. Consider the following facts about the 2014 Facebook Emotional Contagion Study:__.